Am I the only one who didn’t know there was an entire calendar month dedicated to c-section awareness??

-I used to give the moms that endured 48 hours of labor, drug free, the side-eye.
+I used to give the moms who endured 48 hours of labor, drug free, the side-eye.
 I would think that they were crazy, because that wasn’t my thing.

 I used to wonder why a woman wouldn’t want to just opt for the elective, repeat c-section after having their first.
 I thought they were crazy, because who wants to go through the stress of labor only to get so far and be stuck again??

-My views on birth have evolved substantially.
-In fact, I didn’t know that the topic of birth was something that we really needed to actually form opinions about until my third pregnancy.
-I was a little late to the game.
+Before you kick me, please know that my views on birth have evolved substantially.
+In fact, I didn’t know that the topic of birth was something that we really needed to form actual opinions about until my third pregnancy.
+I guess I was a little late to the game.

 When pursuing a VBA2C, I realized something: it is perfectly acceptable for a woman to want to labor and deliver the way that she wants to labor and deliver.

-Their journey is their journey, and every woman has the right to feel like she is making the choice that is best for HER and her baby.
-We have a right to feel supported.
+Their journey is their journey, and every woman has the right to feel like she is making the best choice for HER and her baby.
+We all have a right to feel supported.

 When I knew that a VBAC wouldn’t work out for me at the end of my third pregnancy, I was crushed.
 I knew that we were making the right decision.
 It was just something I was hoping would turn out differently.